pbeheyt/TokenizeArt/documentation/TUTORIAL.md

 3.  **Set `PRIVATE_KEY`**: In MetaMask: `(⋮) Menu` -> `Account details` -> `Show private key`.
 Copy/paste the value.
 4.  **Set `ETHERSCAN_API_KEY`**: Create an account at [etherscan.io](https://etherscan.io/) -> `API Keys` -> create a new key.
 Copy/paste the value.

-## 6. Development & Deployment
+## 6. Project Workflow via Makefile

-1.  **Compile**: `npx hardhat compile`
-2.  **Test**: `npx hardhat test`
-3.  **Deploy**: This command publishes your contract to the BNB Testnet.
-It uses the IPFS URI you prepared.
+The `Makefile` serves as the control panel for the entire project.
+All commands are run from the project root.

+1.  **Compile the Smart Contract**:
+    This command runs the Solidity compiler inside the Docker container.
     ```shell
-    npx hardhat run deployment/deployNFT.js --network bscTestnet
+    make compile
     ```

+2.  **Run the Test Suite**:
+    This executes the automated tests in `test/nft.test.js` to ensure the contract logic is secure and correct.
+    ```shell
+    make test
+    ```

+3.  **Deploy to BNB Testnet**:
+    This is the command to publish your contract on the public test network.
+    ```shell
+    make deploy
+    ```
-    The output will be your deployed contract's address.
+    The output will be your deployed contract's address, which you will need for the next step.

 ## 7. Automated Verification, Minting, and Viewing